 A Bridgerton Inspired Dress Pattern

-The Puff Sleeve Dress Pattern is the perfect way to add a touch of ultra-femininity to your wardrobe.
+The Daphne Balloon Sleeve Dress Pattern is the perfect way to add a touch of ultra-femininity to your wardrobe.
 Whether you're looking for a pattern that can be used for formal occasions or just want to add a touch of charm to an outfit, this dress is sure to make an impression.

 - Your Daphne puffy dress pattern